 by John Darer® CLU ChFC MSSC RSP CLTC

-Increasing sales of recycled structured settlements by settlement planners and plaintiff structured settlement advisers have brought a potential conflict of interest question to the fore.
+Increasing sales of structured settlement receivables by settlement planners and plaintiff structured settlement advisers have brought a potential conflict of interest question to the fore.

-The fact is that when a structured settlement annuitant sells structured settlement payments rights for "cash now" he or she is doing so at a loss, sometimes a massive loss of capital.
+The fact is that when a structured settlement annuitant sells structured settlement payments rights for "cash now" he or she is doing so at a loss, sometimes a massive loss of value.

 Some settlement planners and plaintiff structured settlement brokers have been informing their clients for years about structured settlement factoring and encouraging their clients to come to them for advice if they find themselves with a need to raise cash.
 Such brokers may assist their clients in shopping around for the best deal or referring them to a settlement purchaser in exchange for financial compensation, which for the most part is undisclosed on their websites.